erickbytes/divbull/divbull.com/content/blog/The-ETF-Bias.md

 I'm happy to have higher exposure to these incredible companies in the early innings of the AI trend.

-Of course, for some investors they view researching companies and trying to assess their quality as unneccessary burden.
+Of course, for some investors they view researching companies and trying to assess their quality as unnecessary burden.
 I view it as an activity that I enjoy that makes me money when I excel.
 While I appreciate the "set it and forget it" nature of index funds and ETFs, I find the challenge of stockpicking to be like an enjoyable hobby.
 Personal finance truly is personal.
 You should discover where your risk tolerance falls on the spectrum.
 I might have survivor bias from some lucky picks,